NeilJustice/Cloudundancy/README.md

 ### example-windows-ini-file

-Program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file which shows how to achieve quintuple backups of business-critical files to three clouds (Google Drive, OneDrive, GitHub) and two USB drives (D: and E:).
+Cloudundancy program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file which shows how to achieve quintuple backups of business-critical files to two auto-cloud-uploading folders (Google Drive and Microsoft OneDrive), one folder which requires `git add/commit/push` to reach its corresponding cloud (GitHub), and two USB drives (D: and E:).

 `example-windows-ini-file` console output: